frankcohen/ReflectionsOS/Devices/Sox/sox_project_notes.md

 widely/easily available, determined by checking stock and availability levels in LCSC.COM and Digikey.com.

-x- 4) Photos of the breadboard are at: https://github.com/frankcohen/ReflectionsOS/tree/main/Devices/Sox/Breadboard%20Photos
+x-^ 4) Photos of the breadboard are at: https://github.com/frankcohen/ReflectionsOS/tree/main/Devices/Sox/Breadboard%20Photos

-x- 5) Board is powered by 1 lithium ion battery: 3.7 volts, 500 mAh with solder pads for VCC and Ground.
+x-^ 5) Board is powered by 1 lithium ion battery: 3.7 volts, 500 mAh with solder pads for VCC and Ground.
 All components are on 3.3 volts.
 The board needs a battery sensor, a voltage divider connected to GPIO 2